 Most agility trainers just train skills.
 This is all well and good if you have a happy content dog who can focus, work around and disengage from distractions, think when in high excitement etc. The truth is many dogs really struggle in an agility environment and my role is to help these dogs by guiding their handlers with advice on how to work with their dog successfully.

 If your dog is struggling emotionally or is too excited then there is little point just training agility skills.
 You need to look at the dogs emotional needs and look after these first before anything else!
-If you don’t then the agility skills will fall down sooner or later.
+By repetitively training skills with a dog who is in the wrong mindset, your dog will grow a greater association of linking that mindset with the game of agility.
+If you don’t look after the emotional needs of your dog then the agility skills will fall down sooner or later.

 Agility is about all the little pieces, glued together with the relationship you have with your dog.
 This is what will give you any success you desire!